gradle/gradle/subprojects/docs/src/docs/release/notes.md

 in the next major Gradle version (Gradle 3.0).
 See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](http://discuss.gradle.org).

+### The `sonar` and `sonar-runner` plugins have been superseded by an external plugin from SonarQube

+SonarQube is an open platform to manage code quality, and in previous versions of Gradle the `sonar` and `sonar-runner` plugin has provided integration with this analysis tool.
+An improved plugin is now available directly from the developers of SonarQube.
+This new plugin supersedes the `sonar` and `sonar-runner` plugins that are part of the Gradle distribution; the `sonar` and `sonar-runner` plugin are now deprecated and will be removed in Gradle 3.0.

+See [the official documentation from SonarQube](http://docs.sonarqube.org/display/SONAR/Analyzing+with+Gradle) for more details.

 ### Deprecated classes and constants